 REI Co-op Merino Wool Lightweight Hiking Crew Socks

-Do not underestimate the value of a good pair of warm, dry socks — like these Merino wool hiking socks from REI Co-Op.
-Not only can they offer you relief, warmth, and comfort — especially if you swap them on for the ones you were already wearing — but they can be used as ad-hoc gloves if it gets a bit too chilly, to help compress and protect an alread-dressed wound, and more.
+Best Hiking Socks: Do not underestimate the value of a good pair of warm, dry socks — like these Merino wool hiking socks from REI Co-Op.
+Not only can they offer you relief, warmth, and comfort — especially if you swap them on for the ones you were already wearing — but they can be used as ad-hoc gloves if it gets a bit too chilly, to help compress and protect an already-dressed wound, and more.
 If you only keep one article of clothing in your BoB, it should probably be socks.

 Uncharted Supply Co.
 The Hideaway Jacket

-Having a weatherproof jacket can be of tremendous value in an emergency, as it can help protect you from the elements and potentially keep you warm.
+Best Jacket: Having a weatherproof jacket can be of tremendous value in an emergency, as it can help protect you from the elements and potentially keep you warm.
 And while any jacket of this type can probably do, we’re partial to the Uncharted Supply Co.
 Hideaway, as this jacket has secret talents.
 For starters, it can pack down as small as a baseball for easier storage between uses.
 But what really sets this one apart is that it was designed to be stuffed with whatever you can find — foliage, newspaper, etc. — to increase its ability to retain warmth.
 And that is a game-changer when it comes to the potential for survival.

-RZ Industries M2.5 Mesh Mask
+RZ Industries M3 Mesh Mask

 Cooking & Foraging